 Along with the declaration of results, the officials announce NEET cut-off for each category and corresponding marks.
 Candidates must ensure to secure this minimum score in order to successfully seek admissions to a BDS seat.
 Once done, students can register for counselling rounds to seek seats under AIQ (All India Quota) and state quota conducted by the respective officials.

-Based on previous year trends, it has been observed that to attain a BDS seat in a government dental college, a candidate is required to score a minimum of 450 marks in NEET.
+Based on previous year trends, it has been observed that to attain a BDS seat in a government dental college, a candidate is required to score a minimum of 450 marks in NEET (subject to vary).
 A minimum of 50th percentile under general category for those who seek admissions in private dental colleges is a requirement.

 NEET Cut-off For BDS From Previous Year

-Candidates must compulsorily obtain the minimum qualifying marks to qualify this national level entrance test conducted in the offline mode.
+Candidates must compulsorily obtain the minimum qualifying marks to qualify for this national level entrance test conducted in the offline mode.
 NEET 2020 was conducted on 13th September and 14th October and the results were declared on 16th October.
-Dates for NEET 2021 is soon to be announced.
-Along with results, cut-off for NEET is also specified.
-Take a look at the table below to get an idea of NEET 2021 cut-off declared for each category along with the corresponding percentile and marks for MBBS/BDS.
+NEET 2021 is scheduled to be held on 12th September 2021.
+Along with the results, the cut-off for NEET is also specified.
+Take a look at the table below to get an idea of the NEET cut-off declared for each category along with the corresponding percentile and marks for MBBS/BDS.

 |Category||Minimum Qualifying Percentile||Corresponding Marks|